beat843796/HEBubbleView/README.md

 ## HEBubbleView
 Easy to use iOS UI Class for providing a bubble list similar to the contact bubbles in the iOS and OSX Mail App.
 Supports editing, deletion, insert, insertAtIndex, Custom UIMenuControllerItems for a given index and animation support.
-Working with iPad and iPhone.
-Currently it is non-ARC.
+Working with iPad and iPhone, supports ARC.
+Modern Obj-C Syntax is used.

 ## Usage